php-ru/symfony-docs-ru/routing.rst

 Routing
 =======

 Beautiful URLs are a must for any serious web application.
 This means leaving behind ugly URLs like ``index.php?article_id=57`` in favor of something like ``/read/intro-to-symfony``.

 Having flexibility is even more important.
 What if you need to change the URL of a page from ``/blog`` to ``/news``?
 How many links would you need to hunt down and update to make the change?
-If you're using Symfony's router, the change is simple.
+If you're using Symfony's router, the change should be trivial.

 .. index::
    single: Routing; Basics